secretstartups/handbook/business-technology/data-team/platform/monte-carlo/index.html.md

 Login to Monte Carlo is done via Okta.
 Go to https://getmontecarlo.com/signin.
 The following screen appears upon login and after providing your email and clicking "Sign in with SSO", you should be redirected to your Okta login.
+Please note, you need to login via SSO and not via username/password.

 ![image](/handbook/business-technology/data-team/platform/monte-carlo/screenshot-1.png)

 A runbook of how everything is technically set up can be found in the [Monte Carlo Runbook](https://gitlab.com/gitlab-com/business-technology/team-member-enablement/runbooks/-/wikis/IT-Runbooks/App-Setup/Monte-Carlo:-How-It's-Built).

-The gist of it is that there is an Okta Group called Data that is a generic group which adds all users with `department = Data` to it.
-This department group has the Monte Carlo app assigned to it.
+The gist of it is that there is an Okta Group called `okta-montecarlo-users` that is maintained by the Data team and has the Monte Carlo app assigned to it.
-In order to be able to access Monte Carlo via Okta by default, your user should be part of the Data department.
+In order to be able to access Monte Carlo via Okta by default, your user should be part of the `okta-montecarlo-users` group.
+For that you should submit an AR (similar ARs: [Example AR 1]](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/22860), [Example AR 2](https://gitlab.com/gitlab-com/team-member-epics/access-requests/-/issues/22878)) and assign it to Rigerta Demiri (@rigerta) or ping the #data channel linking the AR.

 ## Navigating the UI